clusterio/clusterio/docs/writing-plugins.md

 Collecting Statistics
 ---------------------

-Clusterio comes with it's own Prometheus client implementation, one part due to Not Invented Here and another part due to collectors in prom-client being difficult to get to work nicely with collecting data from plugins optionally loaded at runtime on different computers.
+Clusterio comes with its own Prometheus client implementation, one part due to Not Invented Here and another part due to collectors in prom-client being difficult to get to work nicely with collecting data from plugins optionally loaded at runtime on different computers.

-In its simplest form collecting data from a plugins consists of defining the metric and updating it somewhere in the plugin code.
+In its simplest form collecting data from plugins consists of defining the metric and updating it somewhere in the plugin code.
 For example:

     const { Counter } = require('lib/prometheus');